-After understanding how MaxStartups work, we looked again at our runners and we noticed that some jobs were fetching 10 different repositories in parallel during the build and consolidate them to build a Docker image.
+After understanding how MaxStartups works, we looked again at our runners and we noticed that some jobs were fetching 10 different repositories in parallel during the build and aggregating them to build a Docker image.
 We were really playing the dice when running those builds 😅.

 With that in mind, we tweaked MaxStartups with the following values:

 After that, just restart our SSH daemon with:

 We could see that the MaxStartups change instantly fixed the issue.
 Our builds were flying again with zero connection drops.
 The new settings allowed us greater leeway to connect to our server simultaneously, reducing the risk of dropped connections.

 The default settings were more than enough for us to start using Gitlab with its Omnibus package.
 I didn’t even know about those SSH settings to begin with, but once you start hitting scaling problems, there is usually a escape hatch that can help you to leverage the same resources to a much greater usage scenario.